long5436/oneui6-material3-dynamic-color-compose/README.md

 # OneUI 6 Material-3 Dynamic Color Compose

-Since Samsung updated One UI 6, apps using Jetpack Compose with Material Design 3 no longer support dynamic colors on Samsung devices when upgrading to a version newer than 2024-01-00.
+Since Samsung updated One UI 6, apps using Jetpack Compose with Material Design 3 no longer support dynamic colors on Samsung devices when upgrading Compose-bom to version newer than 2024-01-00.
 This module is used to fix this issue until Samsung or Google officially resolves the issue.

 [Understand the issue better](https://github.com/material-components/material-components-android/issues/3924)